DataBiosphere/terra-docker/README.md

 ## Scripts

 The scripts folder has scripts used for building.
 - `generate_package_docs.py` This script is run once by build.sh each time an image is built.
-It is used to generate a .json with the versions for the packages in the image
+It is used to generate a .json with the versions for the packages in the image.
 - `generate_version_docs.py` This script is run each time an image is built.
 It builds a new file master version file for the UI to look up the current versions to reference.

 ## Image dependencies